Lamisil Oral GranulesPronunciation

 - Tear packet open along cut line, or use scissors to cut across line.

-- Carefully pour entire contents of packet onto a spoonful of a soft food, such as pudding or other soft, non-acidic food such as mashed potatoes (do not use applesauce or a fruit-based food).
+- Carefully pour entire contents of packet onto a spoonful of a soft food, such as pudding or other soft, non-acidic food such as mashed potatoes.

 - Make sure that no granules remain in the packet.